A toolbox for black hole scattering: Decoupling the non-interacting graviton modes

 where the factor of two accounts for the fact that either of the scalar legs may be put in the s-wave.
 For the same reason, the $u$-channel (where $p_{1}$ and $p_{3}$ carry angular momentum) is projected out in this approximation.
 This results in the following vertex

 The first term corresponds to an exchange of the transverse scalar $\mathcal{K}$ which is subleading, while the second term arises from an exchange of the longitudinal field $\mathfrak{h}_{ab}$.
-This result generalises the one of \cite{Gaddam:2020mwe} where some further simplifying assumptions were made (for instance, external scalars were assumed to be null in that reference, while they have a small effective mass in the two-dimensional theory).
+In principle, simplifying the vertex may be irrelevant for most observables.
+However, such a simplification reproduces the correct partial wave amplitude of ’t Hooft \cite{Gaddam:2020mwe}.
+This is somewhat of a surprise and warrants further investigation.
+The above result generalises the one of \cite{Gaddam:2020mwe} where some further simplifying assumptions were made (for instance, external scalars were assumed to be null in that reference, while they have a small effective mass in the two-dimensional theory).